Cluj derby: The Interbelum derby: Victoria versus U

 In the 1930–31 season the cluj region was united with the west region and North Region was formed.
 Crisana Oradea were the champions of the region that year.
 The following season Crisana were the regional champions again.
 It was to be the last season in this format.

 The 1932–33 season was about to be the first in the format of a division or league.
 The Divizia A had 2 series.
 Romania Cluj was put in Seria 1 and U Cluj in Seria 2.
 Romania Cluj finished 6th out of 7 and U Cluj finished 1st in its series.
 To decide the champion of Romania a play off match was organized between the first place of the two series.
 U Cluj's opponent was Ripensia Timișoara.
 Ripensia won 5–3 on aggregate, thus U Cluj became the first time vice-champions of Romania.
 The next season(1933–34) U Cluj finished 3rd in its group and Romania Cluj 5th.
 U Cluj also participated in the first edition of the Romanian Cup and reached the final where they lost against Ripensia Timișoara; thus becoming the first finalist in the Romanian Cup history.

 The 1934–35 season was the first in Romanian football history when Divizia A had 1 league.
 U Cluj finished 4th and Romania Cluj 6th; CFR Cluj finished 5th and CAC (Cluj Athletic Club) finished 7th in Seria III of the Divizia B(first season of Divizia B).

 The next season Romania Cluj changed its name back to Victoria Cluj, and finished 10th.
 U Cluj finished 12th(last) but remained in the first division after the playoff against ILSA Timișoara; AC Cluj finished 5th and CFR Cluj 8th(last) in Serie III of the Divizia B, but both were relegated to the newly formed Divizia C. In the 1936–37 season of Divizia A, Victoria finished 5th and U 9th; in the third league, north-west series, CFR finished 2nd and CA 3rd.

-In the 1937–38 season Divizia A had again 2 groups, so the derby was again played from a distance.
-Victoria and U were again separated, Victoria finishing 3rd(best place in this format) in Group 1 and U finished 6th in Group 2.
-Because U finished 6th it was relegated to Divizia B(5 teams from each group were relegated to Divizia B; While in Divizia C AC again finished 3rd but CFR finished this time below CA on 4th place.
-In the next season, Victoria finished 6th in Divizia A and U finished 3rd in the North-West Group of Divizia B. The 1939–40 season was the last in Divizia A for Victoria Cluj, when they finished 12th(last).
-It was also the season when U from the second place of the Serie III of the Divizia B promoted to the top flight.
+In the 1937–38 season, Divizia A had again 2 groups, so the derby was once again played from a distance.
+Victoria and U were separated again, with Victoria finishing 3rd (the best place in this format) in Group 1, and U finishing 6th in Group 2.
+Because U finished 6th, they were relegated to Divizia B (5 teams from each group were relegated to Divizia B).
+In Divizia C, AC again finished 3rd, but CFR finished below CA in 4th place.
+In the next season, Victoria finished 6th in Divizia A, while U finished 3rd in the North-West Group of Divizia B. The 1939–40 season was the last in Divizia A for Victoria Cluj, as they finished 12th (last).
+It was also the season when U, from the second place in Serie III of Divizia B, promoted to the top flight.